-Bigger emphasis on self-exploration: In most of the developed countries, the education system is designed in such a way that motivate the students to self-explore.
+A bigger emphasis on self-exploration: In most developed countries, the education system is designed in such a way that it motivates the students to self-explore.
 The students have far more freedom to choose the subjects and can also switch if they find some other subjects more interesting.

-Frequent Tests: Unlike India, where 80 to 100% assessment of a student’s performance is decided through a single annual or semester test, assessment is done on the basis of several parameters in countries like USA and UK.
-A student is marked on several factors like assignments, class participation, group and individual projects, quizzes and tests.
+- Frequent Tests: Unlike India, where 80 to 100% assessment of a student’s performance is decided through a single annual or semester test, assessment is done on the basis of several parameters in countries like the USA and UK.
+A student is marked on several factors like assignments, class participation, group, and individual projects, quizzes and tests.

-We do understand this decision does involve more efforts than selecting a domestic college option.
-It is a complicated task, but if you divide it in steps you find things falling in right spaces.
+- We do understand this decision does involve more effort than selecting a domestic college option.
+It is a complicated task, but if you divide it into steps you find things falling in the right spaces.
 If I give you a watermelon to eat and ask you to eat it at a go, you will find it impossible and would quit.
-But, if I divide the water melon into small pieces you won’t only be able to eat it but would also enjoy it.
+But, if I divide the watermelon into small pieces you won’t only be able to eat it but would also enjoy it.
 So let’s cut this watermelon of selecting a college abroad into small tasty morsels.
 Let’s divide the complete process and dedicate a timely deadline for the same.

-Choosing a right country is a very important step of college selection process.
-You need to keep in mind a lot of things and make sure that you don’t end up making a choice unfavourable to your career selection.
+Choosing the right country is a very important step in the college selection process.
+You need to keep in mind a lot of things and make sure that you don’t end up making a choice unfavorable to your career selection.
 So how to make sure a country is right.
 If you ask some uncle staying near your place he might end up suggesting you a country where his relatives are living.
 So why not ask the unbiased google uncle.
 Make sure that you dedicate a month to find out the following things about the countries you are targeting:

-Language: Different countries has different requirement for understanding of local language.
-For ex even though Germany has implemented English as the educational language, still you need to have basic understanding of German to dwell there.
+- Language: Different countries have different requirements for the understanding of the local language.
+For eg. even though Germany has implemented English as the educational language, still you need to have a basic understanding of German to dwell there.

-Programs for international students: To become a global platform of education, every country has certain rules to ease the international students.
-Check for the details like placement cell for international students, student work options, on campus and off campus stay option, transport and basic amenities.
+- Programs for international students: To become a global platform of education, every country has certain rules to ease international students.
+Check for the details like placement cell for international students, student work options, on-campus and off-campus stay option, transport and basic amenities.

 Choosing the right college can also be termed as the window to a good career.
 So let’s break the college selection in small steps and again reach google uncle with points we need to check:

-Self-assessment: Every country has colleges ranked from top to low, you need to assess your academic capability and compare it with the entry requirements of the colleges.
-Identify ten colleges which are in your academic reach.
+- Self-assessment: Every country has colleges ranked from top to low, you need to assess your academic capability and compare it with the entry requirements of the colleges.
+Identify ten colleges that are in your academic reach.

-Fees: Now that you have ten colleges suiting your career, course and country preference, narrow down the list to five college with fees suitable to your budget.
+- Fees: Now that you have ten colleges suiting your career, course and country preference, narrow down the list to five colleges with fees suitable to your budget.

-Application Requirements: Now that you have a clear picture of which college you want to apply and you know the application deadlines, dedicate another month just to understand the application requirement of the colleges.
-Different colleges have different application procedure.
-Make sure that you are well prepared and apply to colleges well before the deadline to avoid the last minute hustles.
+- Application Requirements: Now that you have a clear picture of which college you want to apply and you know the application deadlines, dedicate another month just to understand the application requirement of the colleges.
+Different colleges have different application procedures.
+Make sure that you are well prepared and apply to colleges well before the deadline to avoid the last-minute hustles.